mlandis/phyddle/docs/source/tutorial.rst

   # view results summary
   open plot/out.summary.pdf

-We did it! ... but, what did we do!?
+We did it! ...but, what did we do!?
 We need to view the config file and simulation script to understand what analysis we ran and how to interpret the results.

 Project setup
 -------------

-A phyddle project will generally need two key files to proceed: a :ref:`Configuration` file to specify how to run phyddle, and a script to :ref:`Simulate` training examples.
+A phyddle project generally needs two key files to proceed: a :ref:`Configuration` file to specify how to run phyddle, and a script to :ref:`Simulate` training examples.